Financial-Times/n-swg/README.md

 - check for user entitlements
 	- if none are found, init any swg buttons on the page
-	- if entitlements are found this it will resolve the users session and either prompt them to log in or automatically log them in.
-If this is a new user they will be prompted to complete the `/profile` consent form.
+	- if entitlements are found then it will resolve the users session and either prompt them to log in or automatically log them in.
+If this is a new user they will be prompted to complete the `/profile` consent form after successful login.

 If `disableEntitlementsCheck`=`true`